-Advance Imaging Technology (AIT), also known as 'body scanners', are being rolled out across New Zealand’s larger airports.
+Advance Imaging Technology (AIT), also known as 'body scanners', is being rolled out across New Zealand’s larger airports.

-Body scanners do not use x-rays and ionising radiation.
+Body scanners do not use X-rays (ionising radiation).
 Instead, they emit low intensity electromagnetic waves that do not penetrate human skin, but are able to detect prohibited items worn or carried on a person.
-This will help make passenger screening more effective and efficient, as it can identify the exact location of any item - reducing the number of times we need to do a full pat-down.
+This will help make passenger screening more effective and efficient, as it can identify the exact location of any item – reducing the number of times we need to do a full pat-down.

-Improved ion scanning machines are also being acquired to help improve the ability to detect trace explosives.
+Improved trace detection systems are also being acquired to help improve the ability to detect trace explosives.